Advanced Studies in Theological Ethics

 |Course code RELT6003||Units 10||Level 6000||Faculty of Education and ArtsSchool of Humanities and Social Science|

-1. Demonstrate an understanding of the processes involved in ethical reasoning.
+1. Demonstrate an advanced understanding of the processes involved in ethical reasoning.

 |Content||The aim of this course is to provide students with the opportunities to:|